danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-09-building-a-tvos-app-in-swiftui.md

 ![A screenshot of the Movie screen]({{page.assets}}movie-qr.jpg)

-Overall, I like the way QR codes can be used to let users explore more content on their mobile devices, but I think this design choice may have to be better explained, since users may not be all that famoliar with scanning QR codes.
+Overall, I like the way QR codes can be used to let users explore more content on their mobile devices, but I think it has to be better explained, since users may not be all that famoliar with scanning QR codes.

 ## Technology